 What Does it Mean to Pre-Sell Digital Products?

-When you pre-sell an online course, you make it available for purchase before you launch it — or even before you create it.
+A presale allows you to market and sell your digital product before its official launch date.
 You give your audience a deadline by which they must purchase the course if they want to participate.

 When you pre-sell your courses, you give your audience the chance to become first in line to learn whatever you plan to teach them.
 You also give yourself more time to create your course materials, but you won’t lose any time when it comes to sales.